List of OnePlus products: OnePlus TV Unus series

 OnePlus TV U series is an affordable alternative to the OnePlus TV Q1 Series, and comes in a single variant of 55 inches, with a 4K LED screen and support for up to the Dolby Vision HDR format.
 The lineup also has a 93 percent colour gamut on DCI-P3, offering a standard cinematic experience.
-The OnePlus TV is slim with a thickness of 6.9mm with a screen-to-body ratio of 95 percent offering a minimalistic design.
+The OnePlus TV is slim with a thickness of 6.9 mm with a screen-to-body ratio of 95 percent offering a minimalistic design.
 The TV has access to platforms such as Oxygen Play and the OnePlus Connect app for enhancing user experience.
-Similar to the Y Series, it runs on Android TV 9 Pie with access to Google Assistant, Google Chromecast, and the Google Play Store.The U series has a 30W four-speaker setup, support for Dolby Atmos audio, and the ability to use the television as a wireless speaker in Bluetooth stereo mode.
+Similar to the Y Series, it runs on Android TV 9 Pie with access to Google Assistant, Google Chromecast, and the Google Play Store.The U series has a 30 W four-speaker setup, support for Dolby Atmos audio, and the ability to use the television as a wireless speaker in Bluetooth stereo mode.
 Compared to its competitors, OnePlus TV U series is on the pricier side, while providing a similar experience.